A great phone, but its time in the sun is drawing to a close.

 A great deal on the Pixel 2 XL with a nice and low monthly cost.
 You also get a gift card worth £25 for Amazon, Currys PC World or M&S included to sweeten the deal.
 Use our code TRUSTED10 to knock £10 off the upfront cost.

 Another good choice if you don't need very much data each month from O2.
 Use code TRUSTED10 to save £10 on the upfront cost.

-Probably the single biggest feature lacking from the panels on both the Pixel 2 and Pixel 2 XL is support for high dynamic range, or HDR.
-The ability to playback HDR10 and Dolby Vision content from the likes of Amazon and Netflix is available on the Galaxy Note 8, LG G7 and Apple’s iPhone X – but it isn’t available on the Pixel 2.
-This is by no means a deal-breaker, but it’s an odd feature to leave out when Google Play Movies and YouTube offer HDR support.
+Probably the single biggest feature lacking from the panels on both the Pixel 2 and Pixel 2 XL is support for high dynamic range or HDR.
+The ability to play back HDR10 and Dolby Vision content from the likes of Amazon and Netflix is available on the Galaxy Note 9, LG G7 and Apple’s iPhone XS – but it isn’t available on the Pixel 2.
+This is by no means a deal-breaker but it’s an odd feature to leave out when Google Play Movies and YouTube offer HDR support.